MCU Deployment

 Once the dependencies are installed, TrueConf MCU installation will resume.

-4. To test TrueConf MCU, run the following command:
+1. To test the functionality of TrueConf MCU, execute the command:

 systemctl list-units | grep tcmcu